Tsuzuki Group Code of Conduct

 2. Office for inquiries

-The office for inquiries related to the provisions of this Code will be the Compliance and Risks Managing Department of Tsuzuki Denki.
+The office for inquiries related to the provisions of this Code will be the Legal and Risks Managing Department of Tsuzuki Denki.

 This Code shall take effect on September 27, 2004.